Simulating space under the Earth, under the sea

-CAVES (or Cooperative Adventure for Valuing and Exercising human behaviour and performance Skills) 2013 is an opportunity for Canadian Space Agency (CSA) Astronaut Jeremy Hansen and five other astronauts to get advanced experience on Earth in some of the situations they'll face during the extremes of a long-duration space mission.
+CAVES (or Cooperative Adventure for Valuing and Exercising human behaviour and performance Skills) 2013 was an opportunity for Canadian Space Agency (CSA) Astronaut Jeremy Hansen and five other astronauts to get advanced experience on Earth in some of the situations they'll face during the extremes of a long-duration space mission.

 Into the abyss

-From September 16-27, 2013 Hansen and the rest of the CAVES team will have spent time training for and setting out on a six-day journey into Sa Grutta, navigating gigantic underground halls, tiny unexplored passages, rivers, lakes and other obstacles.
+From September 16-27, 2013 Hansen and the rest of the CAVES team spent time training for and setting out on a six-day journey into Sa Grutta, navigating gigantic underground halls, tiny unexplored passages, rivers, lakes and other obstacles.